usnistgov/AFL-automation/docs/source/tutorials/beginner-guide.rst

 This is the default page for the driver that can be used to view the tasks that have been queued and run through the driver which will be displayed on the right hand side as well as commands to operate on the currently running task.

 With the driver running, we can now queue a task.
-To do so, we use the python code given in :doc:`Quick Start Guide <quick-start>`:
+To do so, we use the python code given in :doc:`Quick Start Guide <quick-start>`, which will be referred to as Client.py:

 .. code-block:: python